team-dev-docs/devdocsprod-dev-docs/docs/VS Code Extension/Dev-Docs-Quickstart.md

 ---

-# Quickstart
+# VS Code Quickstart

-See Dev-Docs in action in just a under five minutes!
+See Dev-Docs in action in just a few minutes!
 First, you'll need an account.
-If you haven't made one yet, head to [dev-docs.io](https://www.dev-docs.io/) to create a free account in just a few clicks by logging in with your GitHub (no cc required).
+If you haven't made one yet, head to [dev-docs.io](https://www.dev-docs.io/) to create a free account by logging in with your GitHub (no cc required).
 If you already have one then you're ready to go!
-Woohoo!

 <br></br>